 - The captions are fully editable and can be downloaded as transcripts.

-- Visit Captioning and Tags in BeachBoard Media for a detailed guide to add and edit captions in BeachBoard
+- Visit Using Subtitles and Captions for a detailed guide on how to add and edit captions in Canvas.

 - View this webinar recording on Meeting Accessibility Requirements with Kaltura

 - Visit the Kaltura vendor site on Video Accessibility

 - View this demo on Kaltura and Close Captions: Accessibility Features